yujianke100/yujianke100/README.md

 <br/>

 # 🔥 News
-- 🏫 I’m currently studying at Zhejiang Gongshang University as a postgraduate.
+- 🏫 I’m currently studying at University of Technology Sydney as a Ph.D.

 - 📚 I’m currently researching Graph Neural Networks.